Melibe leonina: Habitat

 Melibe leonina are common on seagrass and blades of Macrocystis kelp within their range, from the lower intertidal to approximately 37m.

 Reproduction

 Melibe leonina is a simultaneous hermaphrodite, with its female and male reproductive organs located on the right side of the body.
 Fertilization occurs internally, and individuals can lay up to 30,000 eggs at a time.
 Both females and males lay eggs in protective ribbons that are secreted from the mucous gland.
 Ribbons contain egg capsules with 15 - 25 eggs.
-The eggs will turn into larva after about 10 days and then hatch and become veligers.
-They are born with shells initially but lose them after they hatch.
+The eggs will turn into larvae after about 10 days and then hatch and become veligers.
+They are born with shells initially, but lose them after they hatch.
 Mating has only been observed during the day.